Technica-Engineering/kalash/kalash/doc/contributing.md

 11. Update the `CHANGELOG`.
 Use the [correct](https://keepachangelog.com/en/1.0.0/) style guidelines for the changelog.
 12. Push code to your fork.
 13. Run the CI pipeline (will run tests, code quality checks).
-14. Create a pull request to the **`develop` branch**.
+14. Create a pull request to the **`master` branch**.

-**Note: requests to merge directly to `master` will be automatically rejected**.

-New releases are prepared periodically by merging a stable `develop` branch into `master`.
-When the merge happens documentation is built and a new package will be created and published in PyPI. **Maintainers merging to `master` should heed to change the version tag in `setup.cfg`**.
+New releases are prepared periodically by checking out a stable `master` branch.
+When the release is published documentation is built and a new package will be created and published in PyPI. **Maintainers creating releases should heed to change the version tag in `setup.cfg`**.

 ## Processes and Conventions 👮‍♀️